Eidansoft/BDecotex/README.md

 		Allow from All
     </Directory>

-Create libs folder inside app and copy uncompressed "src" folder of fastRoute lib.
+Create libs folder inside app and copy necessary libs:
-The path for the lib must be app/libs/fastRoute/bootstrap.php Create the database "bdecotex" at mysql
+	- Copy uncompressed "src" folder of fastRoute lib.
+The path for the fastRoute lib must be app/libs/fastRoute/bootstrap.php
+	- Copy unconpressed folder src/Valitron for valitron lib.
+The path for the valitron lib must be app/libs/valitron/Validator.php
+	- Also you need to copy lang/es.php file into Valitron folder.
+The path for the language file of valitron lib must be app/libs/valitron/es.php

+Create the database "bdecotex" at mysql
 Import at the database the tables:
 	- family